rwschubert/SensitivityAnalysis/README.md

 ---

-(This is an overview about the resources considering the paper.)
+(This is an overview about the resources considering our paper.)

 Model-based approaches have become increasingly popular in the domain of automated driving.
 This includes runtime algorithms, such as Model Predictive Control,